nepi-engine/nepi_rootfs_tools/README.md

     $ sudo rm /mnt/tmp/nepi_rootfs.img.raw
     ```
 where the image filename *nepi_rootfs.img.raw* should be customized as necessary.
+8. It is a good idea here to resize the ROOTFS filesystems for the entire partition size you set in step 4. above so that you can use the full partition size for filesystem additions.
+    ```
+    $ sudo e2fsck -f /dev/nvme0n1p1
+    $ sudo resize2fs /dev/nvme0n1p1
+    $ sudo e2fsck -f /dev/nvme0n1p2
+    $ sudo resize2fs /dev/nvme0n1p2
+    ```
-8. Following successful copy of the images to the A and B partitions, reboot the device.
+9. Following successful copy of the images to the A and B partitions, reboot the device.
 The system should boot into the ACTIVE partition with a complete NEPI deployment running.
 The NEPI RUI should be accessible from a host web browser at http://192.168.179.103:5003

 ### Further Updates to A/B Partitions ###
 Once the initial deployment succeeds, NEPI onboard tools can be used to streamline the process of updating and reverting software.
 Consult NEPI software update documentation for additional details.